June 10, 2011

 New York City

 I don’t come to the United States very often, and when I do there’s usually a pretty good reason.
 In this case, it’s because of the annual Atlas 400 meeting which kicks off today in New York.
-I get a ton of value out of the group, and for me it’s worth making these trips (you can find out more about Atlas here.)
+I get a ton of value out of the group, and for me it’s worth making these trips.

 Because my US visits are generally short and sporadically infrequent, I’m highly attuned to little changes; this is something like out-of-town relatives who notice how much a child has grown over a period of several months, whereas parents seldom notice the small, daily changes.